Boxer briefs

 Boxer briefs (sometimes spelled boxer-briefs or called tight boxers, also known as A-Fronts) are a hybrid type of men's undergarment which are long in the leg, similar to boxer shorts, but tight-fitting like briefs.
 They emerged as a style in the 1990s and are commonly worn for sports and as every-day underwear.

 Etymology

 The term derives from the elasticated shorts worn by participants in the sport of boxing.

-Boxer briefs are also called "trunks" in the United Kingdom and Australia.
-A variant that reaches to the knee or near it is marketed by Jockey as "midway briefs", and is also sold by other companies.
-Another variant are boxer briefs that have shorter leg sections than the standard type, called "trunk briefs" or "trunks".
+Boxer briefs are also called "trunks" in the United Kingdom and Australia - not to be confused with the term referring specifically to the shorter variant of the garment.

 History

 Boxer briefs were once commonly thought to have been pioneered by designer John Varvatos during his 1990–1995 stint at Calvin Klein as head of menswear design.
 However, the style was available much earlier, as designed by Giorgio Armani and as worn by Richard Gere in the 1980 film American Gigolo.
 Made famous by a series of 1992 print ads featuring Mark "Marky Mark" Wahlberg, they have been called "one of the greatest apparel revolutions of the century".
 Of their creation Varvatos said in 2010, "We just cut off a pair of long johns and thought, this could be cool..."